thunderbird/thunderbird-android/docs/release/developer-checklist.md

 Do these as part of regular development:

 - Identify potential uplifts early
-  - Label issues/PRs with `task: uplift to beta` or `task: uplift to release` when appropriate
   - Add risk and user impact notes to the issue/PR; ensure the fix lands on `main` and bakes on Daily first — see [Uplifts](../ci/RELEASE.md#uplifts) and [Uplift Criteria](../ci/RELEASE.md#uplift-criteria)
 - Strings and translations
   - Avoid late string changes; if unavoidable, keep them small, so translators can catch up